-This research was partially supported by DFG as part of the collaborative research center SFB/TR-8 Spatial Cognition Project R7 and by the EU as part of the Integrated Project CogX (FP7-ICT-2xo15181-CogX).
+This research was partially supported by DFG as part of the collaborative research center SFB/TR-8 Spatial Cognition Project R7, the German Federal Ministry of Education and Research (BMBF) under grant no. 01IME01-ALU (DE-SIRE) and by the EU as part of the Integrated Project CogX (FP7-ICT-2xo15181-CogX).